playbanq/WebWalletAPI/README.md

   - Transactions must be completed by the party that did not create the token before the expiration date.
   - If a transaction token expires, the initiator party will need to request a new token and start over.

-## WebWallet Transaction Flow

-#### Payments
-WebWallet payments come in two flavors: user initiated and merchant initiated.

-+ **User initiated**
-  When a user initiates a payment transaction, the merchant has to complete it by charging the payment:

-  **1.** The user creates a transaction by requesting a transaction token with the payment information.
-  **2.** The user passes the transaction token to the merchant as an authorization to request the payment.
-  **3.** The merchant completes the transaction by charging the payment using the transaction token.

-  By creating and handing over a payment transaction token to a merchant, a user authorizes the merchant to charge the payment to the user's wallet.
-This is similar to direct debit and credit card charges that are authorized by subscribing recurring payments, swiping a card or filling an online form with its details.

-+ **Merchant initiated**
-  When a merchant initiates a payment transaction, the user has to complete it by sending the payment:

-  **1.** The merchant creates a transaction by requesting a transaction token with the payment information.
-  **2.** The merchant passes the transaction token to the user as a request or demand to make a payment.
-  **3.** The user completes the transaction by sending the payment using the transaction token.

-  By creating and handing over a payment transaction token to a user, a merchant requests or demands the user to send the payment to the merchant's wallet.
-This is similar to cash transactions in which a merchant communicates the payment ammount and waits for the user to hand over the money.

 ## API Overview
 The WebWallet API defines how to expose and interact with WebWallets in order to request and carry out electronic commerce transactions.